LidiaKovac/learning-management-system-FE/README.md

     - [x] GET login/ - logs in

     - [x] GET login/me - gets logged user
 - Created Logout
 - Started on files endpoint
 - Discarded cloudinary as a video/audio cloud -> need another option
    - Could also use google storage api, but it would require google oAuth, maybe next release?
 - Started on frontend
-### Day 4 -
+### Day 4 - Login and registration
+- Finished login frontend with cookies
+- Started registration page